PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 After spending some time playing with the water making sparkles, the guide leads you back through the channel.
 You may meet up with another group, but if everyone sticks to the right and it all works out.
 The guides are all bi-lingual, and knowledgeable about the area, the bio-bay and kayaking.
 They will answer your questions and may even suggest places for dinner after your workout!

-We recently (July 2008) re-visited Laguna Grande in Fajardo and were happy to find that the ban on swimming has had a positive effect on the health (brightness) of the bio bay.
+We went again a few years later re-visited Laguna Grande in Fajardo and were happy to find that the ban on swimming has had a positive effect on the health (brightness) of the bio bay.

 What To Wear?

 All of the kayak operators use sit-upon ocean kayaks, which means that your butt will get wet – wear a bathing suit or shorts that you don’t mind getting wet.
 Also, getting in and out of the kayak requires you to walk in the water (usually no more than mid-calf deep), so wear water shoes or go bare foot.
-There is really no where to change at Las Croabas, so wear shorts that will dry quickly, or be prepared to change in your car afterward.
+There is a bathroom to change at Las Croabas, or just wear shorts that will dry quickly.
 Bring a towel or something dry, so that when you get back to shore, you can dry your bottom off.

 Most kayak companies run their tours Monday through Saturday, and give the lagoon the night off on Sunday to rest.
 Some companies do go out on Sundays.